 Tracsis are pleased to announce the launch of the Video Path Tracing product.
 This new innovation adds enhanced visualisation and insights to our powerful video analysis tools for clients across the transport industry.
-The insights include:

 Visual turning proportionality

 Pedestrian and cyclist desire lines

 As an enhancement to traditional video footage analysis Tracsis is able to offer a unique path tracing service, offering users a highly customisable way of visualising the volume of vehicle and pedestrian traffic captured during any video survey work.